software-mansion/protostar/website/docs/cairo-1/05-testing/01-unit-testing.md

 ```

 ## Test collecting
 Protostar collects all test suites specified under the path passed as an argument.
 You can pass either directory or a specific file.
-Test suite is every `.cairo` file with name starting from `test_` or ending with `_test`.
+A test suite is every `.cairo` file with a name starting from `test_` or ending with `_test`.
 Protostar considers each function, inside a test suite, with `#[test]` attribute as a test case.

 :::warning
-Test cases cannot return any values, cannot take any arguments.
+Test cases cannot return any values and cannot take any arguments.
 :::

 ## Failing tests

-Your tests fails when code *panics*.
+Your tests fail when code *panics*.
 To write a test that fails, you will need to use `panic` function, here's how you do it:

 ```
 use array::ArrayTrait;